Sudden Unexpected Death in Epilepsy (SUDEP)

 SUDEP often happens when the person is asleep.
 If you have seizures during sleep, having a seizure alarm that alerts someone who can help if you have a seizure in bed might be helpful.

 Talk to someone

-If you are concerned about SUDEP, for yourself or for someone else, talk to your neurologist about what any risks mean for you and your situation and how to lower the risk of SUDEP.
+If you are concerned about SUDEP, you can talk to your neurologist or epilepsy nurse about what any risks mean for you and your situation, and how to lower the risk of SUDEP.